-5.17.2.
+5.18.2.
 Requirements

-Low pressure sewer systems for new subdivisions may be permitted, provided that the system conforms to the Sanitary Master Plan, at the Manager of Engineering's discretion.
+Low pressure sewer systems for new subdivisions are only permitted with prior approval by the Manager of Engineering, provided that the system conforms to the Sanitary Master Plan.
 The Developer shall consult with the Manager of Engineering prior to designing a low pressure sewer system for a new subdivision.

-5.17.3.
+5.18.3.
 Design Flow